Ward Park Improvement Scheme

 The scheme also aims to resolve the problem of silt build-up in the ponds and to mitigate against this recurring.
 Desilting (or dredging) of the ponds is the first phase of work for the scheme.

-Works were due to begin on desilting in November 2023, but due to the heavy rainfall experienced in the period leading up to this have been delayed until the new year.
-The work will take approximately 8 weeks to complete.
+Works were due to begin on desilting in November 2023, but due to the heavy rainfall experienced in the period leading up to this, the works were delayed until the new year.
+The work would take approximately 8 weeks to complete.
 An essential prerequisite to the desilting was the sensitive and safe relocation of the eels (and sticklebacks) who live in the ponds.
 David Kelly, is a Fisheries Biologist and Director at Paul Johnston Associates Ltd, the company contracted to undertake this unique piece of work .
 David and his wife carried out the works and you can find out more in the fascinating video below:

 For more information see the FAQs section below or email andparks@ardsandnorthdown.gov.uk